turingschool/curriculum-site/module2/lessons/js_array_prototype_methods.md

 ```

 #### Example #2
 Using an array of temperature data in Fahrenheit, convert the date to degrees Celsius and store them in a variable called `degreesC`.
-[Here is the formula](http://www.rapidtables.com/convert/temperature/how-fahrenheit-to-celsius.htm){:target='blank'} to convert from Fahrenheit to Celsius.
+[Here is the formula](http://www.rapidtables.com/convert/temperature/how-fahrenheit-to-celsius.htm){:target='blank'} to convert from Fahrenheit to Celsius.  *NOTE: dont worry about rounding the decimals in repl.it!

 ```js
 const degreesF = [67, 32, 55, 102]